BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 # Setup a new computer

-1) BIOS changes (for utat022)
+##  Prerequisite

+decide what role's the new computer wil be a member of

+### utat022

+- Development Computer
+- Certification Authority
+- Certification Issuer
+  - DEC certificate
+  - SSL Certificate
+  - CodeSigning Certificate
+- Database Server
+- IIS WebServer

+## BIOS modifications

+### utat022

-  - Ensure PCIE configuration from "M2 extension card" to "dual M2 SSD"
+- Change PCIE configuration from "M2 extension card" to "dual M2 SSD"
 - Ensure SATA controllers are On
 - X.M.P is enabled
 - Intel Rapid Storage technology is OFF
 - change hotswap notification to "enabled"

+## install the Operating system

 unplug SATA drives, leave just PCIE drive in disconnect from internet